mattermost/mattermost-handbook/contributors/join-us/localization.md

 ## Message syntax

-To format localized messages, [mattermost-webapp](https://github.com/mattermost/mattermost-webapp) uses the [react-intl](https://formatjs.io/docs/react-intl), a Javascript library from [FormatJS](https://formatjs.io).
-This library uses the [ICU Message syntax](http://userguide.icu-project.org/formatparse/messages), which is the standard syntax for many programming languages.
+[react-intl](https://formatjs.io/docs/react-intl) is used to format localized messages in React packages of [mattermost](https://github.com/mattermost/mattermost-server).
+This library uses the ICU MessageFormat syntax, which is a Unicode standard used in many programming languages.

-If you don't know about the ICU syntax, please familiarize yourself by reading the [ICU Message Syntax simplified documentation](https://formatjs.io/docs/core-concepts/icu-syntax/) and [Formatting Messages](https://unicode-org.github.io/icu/userguide/format_parse/messages/).
-What's most important here is to read the sections dedicated to how plural terms are managed.
+[ICU Message syntax guide](https://formatjs.io/docs/core-concepts/icu-syntax/) is a good resource to familiarize yourself with.
+What's most important here is to read the sections dedicated to Quoting/Escaping, and how placeholders are managed, including placeholder arguments such as `plural`, `select`, `number`, and so on.

+The [Mattermost translation server](http://translate.mattermost.com) will automatically check and validate translations in the editor.
+If there are any failing checks, you will want to review them to spot any potential typos or errors.
+These checks can be quite helpful in spotting subtle issues in long or more complex translation strings.

-In order to ease the manipulation of strings like these with a special syntax \(ICU as a reminder\), a developer has created an online tool for testing ICU strings.
-This tool, called [Online ICU Message Editor](https://format-message.github.io/icu-message-format-for-translators/editor.html), is displayed as a live editor that previews how a string will appear in context.
-This tool has been reported by some members of our community as really helpful to translate strings containing an ICU syntax.
-Don't hesitate to use it.
+Additionally, [Online ICU Message Editor](https://format-message.github.io/icu-message-format-for-translators/editor.html) is a good resource that supports live-editing.
+It's great for previewing how a string will appear in context, don't hesitate to use it.

 ## Resources for translating technical terms